-- Use a booster starter jump box (Recommended to keep jump box connected for 15 min after start.)
+- Use a booster starter jump box (Recommended to keep the jump box connected for 15 min after the start.)

 - Charging the battery using a battery charger (Best method)

-Here are the instruction on how to jump start your Mercedes-Benz applying these methods.
+Here is the instruction on jump-starting your Mercedes-Benz by applying these methods.

 - Get your jumper cables out.
 Most owners already have a set of jumper (BOOSTER) cables.
 If you don’t have jumper cables, you can order them on Amazon.
-We recommend that you buy cables with low gauge rating which means thicker wire.
+We recommend buying cables with a low gauge rating, which means thicker wire.
 Here is a list of Best Selling Booster cables on Amazon.

-- Set emergency brake.
-Make sure to place both cars in park and set the parking brakes.
+- Set the emergency brake.
+Place both cars in the park and set the parking brakes.

 - Open hood.
 Open the hoods of both cars.
-If you are having a difficult time opening the hood of your Mercedes-Benz, read our post How to Open a Mercedes-Benz hood.
+If you are having difficulty opening your Mercedes-Benz hood, read our post How to Open a Mercedes-Benz hood.

 - Locate the battery on the helper car.
 Connect the jumper cables to the helper car.
 Be careful not to allow the two clamps to touch together.

-- Connect the clamps to the Mercedes-Benz jump start terminals.
-Current models Mercedes-Benz are equipped with jump start terminals.
-If you don’t have the jump start terminals, attach clamps directly to the battery.
+- Connect the clamps to the Mercedes-Benz jump-start terminals.
+Current models of Mercedes-Benz are equipped with jump-start terminals.
+Attach clamps directly to the battery if you don’t have the jump start terminals.

 - Connect the other POSITIVE clamp on the other end of the booster cables on the Jump Start Terminal of your Mercedes-Benz.